Pragmatic validity: Validity in pragmatic research

-In the following statement, Cook (1983) refers to the well-known educational researcher Cronbach about multivariate causal interdependency and validity, and the need for understanding the complexity of the situation being researched.
+In the following statement, Cook (1983) refers to the educational researcher Cronbach about multivariate causal interdependency and validity, and the need for understanding the complexity of the situation being researched.

 Lawful statements of causation require full knowledge of this system of variables so that total prediction of the outcome can be achieved.
 From his belief in the systemic organization of causal connections and the utility of causal explanations of this type, Cronbach questions whether the experimentalists' isolation and manipulation of a small set of specific causal agents is sensitive to the real nature of causal agency, which depends on complex patterns of influence between multiple events and also involves characteristics of respondents, settings and times (p.78).

 Thus, Cook (1983) actually questions the validity of causal explanations generated in a context-free setting (the goal of positivistic, explanatory research).
 Causal relationships in pragmatic research are looked at somewhat differently, which is apparent in the wording alone.

 A statement about a causal relationship in positivistic research is something like the following; if you perform action x to subject y, then z happens.
 This assumes that the confounding variables have been ruled out, and the statement is always true, regardless of the situation (internally and externally valid).
 What I want to do now is use the concept of 'technological rules' in order to illustrate how causality is shown in prescriptive.